kwwette/ppqs/README.md

   --help`.
 Default is `Run {name} script` where `name` is the script name.

 * `print-header` *(optional)*: If true, print a header before running each command in the script.
-The header consists of the command to be run, centred on the console and padded with `*`s.
+The header consists of the script name and the command to be run, centred on the console and padded with `*`s.
 Default is false.

 The default value of some options may be overridden in the `[tool.ppqs.defaults]` section, e.g.